What, exactly, are supplements?

 #Myth: You don’t need supplements if you eat a balanced diet.

 Fact: We don’t mean to scare you, but no!
 While each one of us should strive to eat healthy regardless of gender, it is a proven fact that our body’s digestive and absorptive capabilities change over time.
-Moreover, even if you are eating healthy but are afflicted with IBS (Irritable Bowel Syndrome) or a similar gut issue, your body will not be able to absorb nutrients in the same way as other might.
+Moreover, even if you are eating healthy but are afflicted with IBS (Irritable Bowel Syndrome) or a similar gut issue, your body will not be able to absorb nutrients in the same way as others might.

 Vitamin supplements are the easiest way to boost your health and immunity, and taking one should not be equal to climbing Mount Everest.
 Nor should it be a judgment of your eating habits.